gabimelo/portuguese_wsc/README.md

 Code for Language Model based off of [Pytorch's Word-level language modeling RNN example](https://github.com/pytorch/examples/tree/master/word_language_model)

+Makefile contains some of the commands used to run the code.

+Currently under development and not yet running for solving the Winograd Challenge.

 ----

+### Project Setup

 - To create the environment for running the project: `conda env create -f environment.yml`